jmwind/fooforge.com/_posts/2012-07-07-build-your-own-standing-desk.markdown

 ### Enjoy the result! <small>And dance!</small>

 That's it.
 Enjoy the result, stand up to get things done.
 And when your feet starts to hurt simply switch into **dancing-driven development** mode!
+Feel free to ask questions in the comments!

+I'm also on [twitter](https://twitter.com/fooforge).
+Follow me for the latest updates.

 <ul class="thumbnails">
   <li class="span3">